Weetman Pearson, 1st Viscount Cowdray: Dover Harbour

 In 1898 S. Pearson & Son secured the Admiralty Harbour works at Dover, a scheme designed by Coode, Son & Matthews to create a deep-water refuge for the Royal Navy.
 The plan comprised a further 2000 ft extension of the Admiralty Pier, a new Eastern Arm of about 2900 ft, and a detached Southern Breakwater of about 4200 ft, enclosing roughly 610 acre for the Admiralty and a separate commercial harbour of about 68 acre.

 Construction used large mass-concrete blocks faced with granite, set from staging using heavy cranes, with foundations placed and keyed under water.
-Historic England notes the Eastern Arm's blocks weighed between 26 and 42 tons and were built to the Coode, Son & Matthews design; contemporary accounts describe the use of Goliath and Titan cranes to lower the units into position.
+Historic England notes that the Eastern Arm's blocks weighed between 26 and 42 tons and were built to the Coode, Son & Matthews design; contemporary accounts describe the use of Goliath and Titan cranes to lower the units into position.
 Sections of the enclosing walls rose some 90 ft from seabed to parapet.

 The main works were carried out between 1898 and 1909, producing the harbour geometry that still defines Dover today.
-The Admiralty Harbour became an important naval anchorage and co-existed with expanded commercial facilities; administrative papers relating to tenders, extensions of time and arbitration survive in the S. Pearson & Son archive.
+The Admiralty Harbour became an important naval anchorage and co-existed with expanded commercial facilities; contemporary accounts framed the harbour in strategic as well as commercial terms, with the 1916 Annals of Dover describing it as "guarding the avenue to the heart of the Empire".
+Administrative papers relating to tenders, extensions of time and arbitration survive in the S. Pearson & Son archive.

 Great Northern and City Railway

 S. Pearson & Son took over construction of the deep-level Great Northern and City Railway between Moorgate and Finsbury Park; the tunnels were under construction by November 1901, and the line opened on 14 February 1904, with intermediate stations at Old Street, Essex Road, Highbury & Islington and Drayton Park.

-The company operated independently in its early years and was later acquired by the Metropolitan Railway in 1913.
+The line was unusual among London deep-level railways because it was built to carry main-line rolling stock into the City, rather than only the smaller trains used on most tube railways.
+The scheme reflected the original ambition to connect Great Northern Railway services directly with Moorgate, although the company operated independently in its early years and was later acquired by the Metropolitan Railway in 1913.
 The route remains in passenger use today as the Northern City Line, a National Rail link owned by Network Rail and worked by Great Northern between Moorgate and Finsbury Park.